 The advice “take a deep breath” may seem like a cliché, but it does wonders when it comes to stress relief.
-For an easy three- to five-minute exercise, find a soothing place if you can or just sit up in your chair with your feet flat on the floor and hands on top of your knees and take time to breathe.
+For an easy three-to-five-minute exercise, find a soothing place if you can or just sit up in your chair with your feet flat on the floor and hands on top of your knees and take time to breathe.
 Breathe in and out slowly and deeply, concentrating on your lungs as they expand fully in your chest.
-While shallow breathing causes stress, deep breathing oxygenates your blood, helps center your body, and clears your mind.
+While shallow breathing causes stress, deep breathing oxygenates your blood and clears your mind.

-You could combine the deep breath exercise with “the relaxation response”.
-Try saying an ordinary word or phrase like ‘three’ or a more meaningful one such as ‘praise God’ as you breath out.
+You could combine the deep breathing exercise with “the relaxation response”.
+Try saying an ordinary word or phrases like ‘three’ or a more meaningful one such as ‘praise God’ as you breath out.
 Try to control your mind from stray thoughts as you repeatedly do this until you feel fully relaxed.
-Do this in a very quiet and serene environment where you are exposed to sights that’ll prompt you appreciate nature such as flowers, grasses, the sky, sun, moon, water, fishes, etc. gives the best results but it can still be done anywhere with significant results.
+Doing this in a very quiet and serene environment where you are exposed to sights that’ll prompt you to appreciate nature such as flowers, grasses, the sky, sun, moon, water, fishes, etc. gives the best results but it can still be done anywhere with significant results.

 2. Take a Mild Exercise

 3. Reach out to Others

 No man is an Island and for that reason, social interaction has a lot to do with both our physical and mental health.
-All of the forms of interaction enumerated above have been proven to relieve stress in one way or the other.
-Instead of keeping to yourself during that hot period, try reaching our to others.
+Instead of keeping to yourself during that hot period, try reaching out to others.
 If you can find someone to talk to about the situation or about something else to ease off the heat, just do so.
-Of course you could pray as God is the only one who is ever available to talk to, and who never fails to understand!
+Of course, you could pray as God is the only one who is ever available to talk to, and who never fails to understand!